pygame-community/pygame-ce/docs/reST/ref/window.rst

       | :sl:`Create a Window object using window data from display module`
       | :sg:`from_display_module() -> Window`

+      **DON'T USE THIS!** If you want to draw to a surface and use the window API, use :func:`Window.get_surface` and :func:`Window.flip`.

       Create a Window object that uses the same window data from the :mod:`pygame.display` module, created upon calling :func:`pygame.display.set_mode`.

+      .. deprecated:: 2.4.0

    .. method:: get_surface